Zsocc/cloud-resume-challenge/README.md

 - stored my credentials in Github secrets
 - set up a GitHub actions workflow, which copies the website to S3 and invalidates the CloudFront Distribution

+After I've done the Frontend, I created the Terraform files for the infrastructure.

+- Lambda function with python code inside
+- API Gateway
+- Dynamodb Table